Current Status

 1. Focus on what you do well to help you speed through easier questions and designate more time to questions that hold you up.

 1. Study the question types to know what is expected from you.
-Some of the instructions for questions on the CCAT can be confusing when you’re under pressure, so being well prepared for the kinds of questions on the test can save you time.
+Some of the instructions for questions on the CCAT can be confusing when you’re under pressure, so being well-prepared for the kinds of questions on the test can save you time.

 1. Quality over quantity.
 Since most people do not answer every question, answer as many questions correctly as you can rather than rush to complete all 50.